France-Data-Reseau/fdr-france-data-reseau/README.md

 - sometimes,

 Gotchas - PostgreSQL :
+- UNION without ALL removes duplicates lines according to the columns of the first column statement
 - HINT:  No function matches the given name and argument types. => add explicit type casts to the arguments
 - FAQ postgres blocks & logs says WARNING:  there is already a transaction in progress => try restarting DBeaver (see above), or else terminate all running queries :
   SELECT pg_cancel_backend(pid) FROM pg_stat_activity WHERE state = 'active' and pid <> pg_backend_pid();